stumcd/muc/README.md

 ## Features:
 * Check which requirements are met for a potential macOS upgrade on a given Mac host
 * Determine the best method available, explain why, provide links to relevant Apple documentation
-* MUC conclusion is displayed on-screen using AppleScript
+* MUC conclusion is displayed on-screen using AppleScript, plus two log files are written to disk (general log + error log)
-* (Alternative) MUC now has a 'silent mode' that doesn't show dialogs to end-user and *only* logs to file (Thanks to @daniel-maclaughlin for the idea!)
+	* Alternative: MUC now has a 'silent mode' that doesn't display any notifications on-screen and *only* logs the results (Thanks to @daniel-maclaughlin for the idea!)
-* Included Jamf Pro extension attribute for reporting the MUC conclusion into Jamf Pro inventory, then create Smart Groups for '✅ Upgrade Ready', '⚠️ Needs attention' and '❌ Can't upgrade'
+* Jamf Pro extension attribute for reporting the MUC conclusion into Jamf Pro inventory, then create Smart Groups e.g. '✅ Upgrade Ready', '⚠️ Needs Attention' and '❌ Can't Upgrade'

-## To determine the 'best' upgrade method, Mac Upgrade Chaperone will check:
+## To determine the best available upgrade method, Mac Upgrade Chaperone will check:

 ### Connectivity
-* Is the Mac connected to a wifi network? ✅
+✅ Is the Mac connected to a Wi-Fi network?
-* Is the Mac connected to an wired network? ✅
+✅ Is the Mac connected to an wired network?
-* Can we netcat apple.com:443? ✅
+✅ Is apple.com:443 reachable and open?

 ### Management
-* Is there an MDM profile? ✅
+✅ Is there an MDM profile?
-  * Is the MDM profile valid (ie not expired)?
+✅ Is the MDM profile valid (ie not expired)?
-  * Is the MDM profile non-removable? ✅
+✅ Is the MDM profile non-removable?
-  * Has the associated push cert expired? (not reliable currently)
-* Was the device enrolled via Automated Device Enrollment (aka DEP)? ✅
+  * Has the associated push cert expired? (not reliable currently) ✅ Was the device enrolled via Automated Device Enrollment (aka DEP)?
-* Was the device enrolled using User-Approved?
+✅ Was the device enrolled using User-Approved?
-* Can we connect to the MDM server? ✅
+✅ Can we connect to the MDM server?
-  * Has a Bootstrap Token been escrowed to the MDM server? ✅
+  ✅ Has a Bootstrap Token been escrowed to the MDM server? ✅
-* Are there any MDM-managed upgrade restrictions in-place? (not reliable currently)
+* ~~Are there any MDM-managed upgrade restrictions in-place?~~ (working on it)
-* Is there a deferral in place for macOS updates? (not reliable currently)
+* ~~Is there a deferral in place for macOS updates?~~ (working on it)
-  * If so, how many days? (not reliable currently)
-* Is the Software Update Catalog URL set to Apple's default? ✅
+  * ~~If so, how many days? (not reliable currently)~~ (working on it) ✅ Is the Software Update Catalog URL set to Apple's default?

 ### Disk volumes
 * Are the expected volume names found?
 (Macintosh HD, Macintosh HD - Data, Preboot, Recovery, VM) ✅